 If you are planting a new bed of rhubarb on your homestead, try to get plants from a neighbor rather than planting garden nursery plants.
 The plants already growing in your neighborhood will be acclimatized to your region and have more vitality than nursery plants that are shipped over many miles.
 Take root divisions in early spring or late fall from 3 to 4-year-old plants, when they are just beginning to emerge or after harvest.
 There should be as little vegetation on the plant as possible.

-Rhubarb benefits from annual top dressing with composted manure or 10-10-10 organic fertilizer.
+Rhubarb benefits from annual top dressing with composted manure or other compost.
 It’s a heavy feeder and grows really well when given a second application of composted manure when you are done harvesting for the season.

 Bringing a neglected rhubarb back